When should I update my life coverage?

 Share:

-A mother and father hold their happy baby girl.
+A mother and father consider updating their life coverage as they hold their smiling baby girl.

 1. Changes in Marital Status